 We have to admit that it is not.
 That is because that title goes to the RCBS Chargemaster Scale and Dispenser Combo.
 There is a lot to say about this device so let us get started right away.

 The Chargemaster is an advanced machine for measuring gunpowder.
-It not only supplies you with an accurate powder measure tool but also includes other awesome features such as the memory function.
+It does not only supplies you with an accurate powder measure tool but also includes other excellent features such as the memory function.

-You will also find a weight included that you can use to check the Chargemaster’s scales for accuracy.
+You will also find a weight included that you can use to check the chargemaster scale for accuracy.
 This is important if you are a match shooter as getting the exact charge each time will assist with your shooting.

 When it comes to changing powder, we found out that it was a several step process.
 You will find out that the powder trickle tube will have powder residue in it, so it is best to clean it thoroughly.